Research & innovation

 Participate in Public-Private Partnerships

-The Innovation Hub leverages its extensive stakeholder network, including policymakers, experts, and research institutes, to participate in relevant Public-Private Partnerships (PPPs), including Processes4Planet, Made in Europe, and Built4People.
+The Innovation Hub leverages its extensive stakeholder network, including policymakers, experts, and research institutes, to participate in relevant Public-Private Partnerships.
+Active participation in these initiatives is essential to shaping the future innovation landscape, influencing research priorities, and ensuring that aluminium-related solutions contribute to Europe's broader sustainability and industrial competitiveness goals.

 Develop collaborative studies for its members

 To address the priority topics defined by its members, the Innovation Hub organises collaborative studies.
-These studies are developed based on a tendering process to select the best external contributor, to better address the challenges and to contribute to the sustainability targets of the aluminium industry.
+These studies are developed based on a tendering process to select the best external contributor, ensuring that technological challenges are effectively addressed at a precompetitive level while contributing to the sustainability targets of the aluminium industry.

 Connecting to the research community

-The Innovation Hub maintains close ties with Europe’s leading Research and Technology Organisations (RTOs) by organising ad-hoc Innovation Workshops for members and stakeholders.
-The workshops aim to encourage collaboration with the aluminium industry and initiate new project ideas.
+The Innovation Hub maintains close ties with Europe’s leading Research and Technology Organisations (RTOs) and innovation stakeholders through a variety of activities, including Innovation Workshops, webinars, and knowledge-sharing sessions.
+These initiatives aim to foster collaboration with the aluminium industry, facilitate the exchange of expertise, and stimulate the development of new research projects.

 Help Us Shape The Future